sminnee/salad/README.md

 In addition to these arguments, you can pass any other cucumber arguments.
 Call `cucumber --help` for more information.

-### Using BrowserCuke to run tests from another project
+### Using Salad to run tests from another project

-BrowserCuke doesn't come bundled with any actual tests, so usually you have to write tests as part of your project.
+Salad doesn't come bundled with any actual tests, so usually you have to write tests as part of your project.

-This example runs a copy of BrowserCuke installed in ~/browsercuke to execute the features contained in a Sapphire project.  `sake SapphireURL/baseurl` return the URL of the current Sapphire project.
+This example runs a Salad to execute the features contained in a Sapphire project `sake SapphireURL/baseurl` return the URL of the current Sapphire project.

-    browsercuke firefox `sake SapphireInfo/baseurl` */tests/cuke/*.feature
+    salad firefox `sake SapphireInfo/baseurl` */tests/cuke/*.feature

-Because BrowserCuke was written in order to support testing of Sapphire projects, we have a special script for this particular example.
-This will probably be merged into Sapphire as BrowserCuke matures.
+Because Salad was written in order to support testing of Sapphire projects, we have a special script for this particular example.
+This will probably be merged into Sapphire as Salad matures.

-    sapphirecuke firefox
+    sapphiresalad firefox

 ### Rules